bsamek/evergreen-wiki/REST-API-Endpoints.md

 Most of the these REST endpoints do not require authentication to access.
 However, if the task, build, version, etc. that you are attempting to access is part of a private project, auth information is required to access.
 Attempts to load private pages with a public REST call receive a 302 FOUND response.
+The V2 REST routes will return a 404 if no authentication headers are sent, or if the user is invalid.

 The simplest way to do this is to use your `user` and `api_key` fields from the Settings page.
 Authenticated REST access requires setting two headers, `Auth-Username` and `Api-Key`.